epfl-dlab/GoogleTrendsAnchorBank/README.md

 Code and data for reproducing the results of the paper are available in the directory [`cikm2020_paper`](_cikm2020_paper).

-# Repository structure

-The repository contains main two folders:

-- `gtab` contains the Python code and some required data
-- `example` contains a Jupyter notebook with an easy-to-follow example

 # Installation

 The package is available on pip, so you just need to call